telepresenceio/telepresence.io/docs/pre-release/reference/cluster-config.md

 <code>oc adm policy add-scc-to-group anyuid system:serviceaccounts:$NAMESPACE</code>
 </Alert>

+If you need to use numeric ports without the aforementioned capabilities, you can [manually install the agent](../intercepts/manual-agent)

 For example, the following service is using a numeric port, so Telepresence would inject an initContainer into it:
 ```yaml
 apiVersion: v1